 Your life began again.

-And all you planted
+Everything you planted grew.

 "He that abideth in me… bringeth forth much fruit." — John 15:5